Buyer's FAQ

 Winteracter includes all visual tools and hardcopy export drivers as standard.
 Unlike some competing products, it is not necessary to purchase a selection of "optional" components to obtain a full toolset.
 You just need one of the supported Fortran compilers.

-Note : If you intend to build help files in either of Microsoft's HTML Help (CHM) or WinHelp (HLP) formats, via the Windows versions of our HelpEd tool, you will need the corresponding Microsoft help compiler.
-CHM is the recommended format when creating new help files on Windows.
-The HTML Help Workshop includes HHC, the HTML Help Compiler.
+Note : If you intend to build help files in Microsoft's HTML Help (CHM) format, via the Windows version of our HelpEd tool, you will need the corresponding Microsoft help compiler HHC, which forms part of the HTML Help Workshop.
 This is freely downloadable from Microsoft's web site.

 • Can I install on more than one computer?